joel16/NX-Shell/README.md

 - **Preetisketch** for the banner.
 - **Dear ImGui developers and contributors** for the GUI.
 - **devkitPro maintainers and contributors** for libnx, devkitA64, and many other packages used by this project.
-- **mtheall/averne** for imgui::deko3d and imgui::nx used by this project.